What is an ETF? ETF Trading & Investing Guide

 Real Estate ETFs

-These ETFs provide exposure to real estate markets, often through what are called Real Estate Investment Trusts (REITS).
+Real estate ETFs provide exposure to real estate markets, often through what are called Real Estate Investment Trusts (REITS).
+Dividends from REITs also receive a different tax treatment, even when held within the wrapper of a fund.

-In addition, there are inverse ETFs, ETFs for alternative investments, and actively-managed ETFs.
+In addition, there are inverse ETFs, currency ETFs, ETFs for alternative investments, and actively managed ETFs.
 (While most ETFs are passive and track an index, there are a growing number of managed ETFs.)
+These instruments are typically more complicated than your standard stock or bond ETF, so do your due diligence.

 What Is ETF Trading?

 ETF trading is the buying and selling of ETFs.
-To know how to trade ETFs, it helps to understand how stocks are traded because ETF trades are very similar to stock trades.
+To trade ETFs, it helps to understand how stocks are traded because ETF trades are similar to stock trades in some ways, but not in others.

 3 Steps to Invest in ETFs